0xdefaceme/whitepaper/README.md

 EIP-XXXX is a standard to settle vulnerable smart contracts fairly in favor of users and developers.
 Auditors confidentially submit disclosures to 0xdeface.
 Contract owners review disclosures.
-Do auditor and contract owner agree that a serious vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
+Do auditor and contract owner agree that a critical vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
 Auditors get rewarded with a bounty held in escrow by 0xdeface's Negotiator.
 0xdeface's goal is to make attacking Ethereum smart contracts a positive-sum game.